blog-image

 Quantitative research

-Learn the theory and practice of key methods for conducting quantitative research in the social sciences.
-This includes modules on data analysis software such as R and Stata, as well as statistical techniques, causal inference, field research, and public policy analysis.
+Learn the theory and practice of the most widely used quantitative methods in the social sciences.
+The program includes modules on data analysis software such as R and Stata, as well as statistical techniques, causal inference, field research, and public policy analysis.

 Academic writing

-Academic writing is essential for effectively communicating ideas and findings in the social sciences.
-The program will cover how to write academic papers, use citation styles, and manage bibliographies with specialized software.
-Learning will be hands-on: students will develop a high-level research paper with support from mentors who have international academic experience.
+Academic writing is fundamental for effectively communicating scientific ideas and findings.
+The program covers the writing of academic papers, citation styles, and bibliography management software.
+Learning is hands-on: students will prepare a high-level research paper with guidance from mentors with international academic experience.

 International graduate admissions

-Admission to international graduate programs is highly competitive.
-The Young Researchers Fellowship will help students strengthen their applications through workshops on academic CVs, statements of purpose, application timelines, and strategies for securing funding.
-In addition, LIDE will cover the cost of the TOEFL exam for selected applicants.
+Admission to graduate programs abroad is highly competitive.
+The Young Researchers Fellowship prepares students to improve their chances through workshops on academic CVs, statements of purpose, application timelines, and strategies for securing funding.
+LIDE will also provide TOEFL preparation and cover 100% of the exam cost.

 Research dissemination

-Communicating research findings in outreach journals and academic conferences is a vital skill for any successful researcher.
-This component will focus on both technical and soft skills for presenting research results, including data visualization, oral presentations, collaboration, and teamwork.
+Communicating and disseminating research findings in outreach journals and academic conferences is a crucial skill for a successful scientist.
+The program covers both technical and soft skills related to presenting research results, including data visualization, oral presentations, collaboration, teamwork, and more.

 Student profile